Bloody Sunday: Former British soldier released on bail

 A former British soldier, who was arrested by detectives investigating the events of Bloody Sunday in Londonderry, has been released on bail.

 Thirteen people were killed when British paratroopers opened fire on a civil rights march through the city in January 1972.
-A fourteenth died later.

 The 66-year-old man is a former member of the Parachute Regiment.